imarc/handbook/strategy.markdown

 ### Reports and Specs

-We use [Word](http://www.microsoft.com/mac/word) for most reports and specs, but are not married to it.
+[Word](http://www.microsoft.com/mac/word) is used for most reports and specs, but are not married to it.
 We prefer Word's .docx file format for its superior change tracking capabilities.
 Branded templates can be downloaded from [our intranet](http://internal.imarc.net/).

-We've used [Pages](http://www.apple.com/iwork/pages/), however the revision tools and cross-platform compatibility might cause collaboration issues.
+We have used [Pages](http://www.apple.com/iwork/pages/), however the revision tools and cross-platform compatibility might cause collaboration issues.
 We sometimes use [Google Docs](http://docs.google.com) through iMarc's Google Apps account.
 Google Docs should not be created or edited using personal accounts.

-We use [Keynote](http://www.apple.com/iwork/keynote/) when presenting on-screen.
+[Keynote](http://www.apple.com/iwork/keynote/) is used when presenting on-screen.
+(If cross-platform compatibility will be required, we use PowerPoint.)
 Branded templates can be downloaded from [our intranet](http://internal.imarc.net/).

 ### Surveys and Testing